realJoshLee/TODO-OPENSOURCE/README.md

 ## _A minimal and useful task manager that you control._
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-## Overview
-I could never find a nice elegant task manager where I had control over all of my data.
-Tasks is a simple task manager that contains advanced features from high end task managers like Todoist, Tick Tick, and Things 3.
-This is all provided for free and able to be self hosted!

 ## Updating
 All of the users data is pulled from a MariaDB SQL server so updating code to a newer release is as simple as it can be.
 When a new relase comes along, download the code from the repo and place it on your web server.